Have you ever “heard” yourself talk in your head? If you have, then you’ve experienced a common phenomenon called an internal monologue.

 But if you experience an internal monologue connected with harming yourself, seek help from a mental health professional right away.

 Another cause for concern may be auditory hallucinations.
 If you suspect you or a loved one is experiencing these types of hallucinations, reach out to a physician for a health evaluation.

 While a doctor may likely prescribe medications, the exact treatment will vary depending on the underlying condition causing auditory hallucinations.

 Internal monologue means more than just pondering over your own thoughts.
 It consists of inner speech, where you can “hear” your own voice play out phrases and conversations in your mind.

 This is a completely natural phenomenon.
 Some people might experience it more than others.
 It’s also possible not to experience internal monologue at all.

-While considered a “normal” process, some forms of inner speech could be cause for concern.
+While considered a natural process, some forms of inner speech could be cause for concern.

-This is especially the case if your self-talk is regularly overcritical, or if you experience inner voices about harming yourself.
+This is especially true if your self-talk is regularly overcritical or you experience inner voices talking about harming yourself.
 It’s best to reach out to a mental health professional in such instances.